Cluster headache is a neurological disorder that involves recurrent severe headaches on one side of the head, usually occurring around the eye.

 How can cluster headaches be prevented?

-Once a cluster period starts, you can eliminate some potential triggers to avoid headaches.
-These include:
+Once a cluster period starts, you can eliminate some potential triggers to avoid headaches, which include:

 - Drinking alcohol